-In order to minimise the risk of your bone transmitting any infection or disease to the patient who receives it, we will ask you a series of health, travel and lifestyle questions.
+To minimise the risk of your bone transmitting any infection or disease to other patients, we need to gather more information about you.
+We do this by asking questions about your health, travel and lifestyle.
 It is important to answer these questions openly and honestly.